Democrats line up behind Kamala Harris after Biden drops reelection bid

 "My very first decision as the party nominee in 2020 was to pick Kamala Harris as my Vice President," Mr. Biden said a social media post.
 "And it's been the best decision I've made.
 Today I want to offer my full support and endorsement for Kamala to be the nominee of our party this year.
 Democrats — it's time to come together and beat Trump.
 Let's do this."

-Sen. Patty Murray, of Washington, and Sen. Amy Klobuchar, of Minnesota, have also endorsed Harris.
+Rep. Jim Clyburn of South Carolina, Sen. Patty Murray of Washington, and Sen. Amy Klobuchar of Minnesota have also endorsed Harris.
 Klobuchar, who ran against Biden and Harris in the 2020 primaries, told CBS News, "She's an incredibly strong leader who will bring to this office, and to this campaign, the receipts. ...
 She is someone that knows the work, knows the job.
 And I also know her as a good person."

+The political arm of the Congressional Black Caucus, CBCPAC, also has come out in support of Harris, as well as the head of the Congressional Hispanic Caucus, Rep. Nanette Barragán of California.

+"The Congressional Black Caucus PAC joins President Biden in fully supporting Kamala Harris as our party's nominee," said CBCPAC chairman Rep. Gregory Meeks and caucus chairman Rep. Steven Horsford in a statement.
+"She has been instrumental in delivering the accomplishments of the last 3.5 years and has led on lowering maternal mortality rates, protecting reproductive freedoms, and ensuring economic opportunities for all.
+She will do an excellent job as president of the United States."

 Other powerful Democratic figures, like former President Barrack Obama and House Speaker Nancy Pelosi, commended Mr. Biden in the wake of the withdrawal but did not endorse Harris outright.
 Obama released a lengthy statement responding to the announcement, in which he praised Mr. Biden — his former vice president — as "a patriot of the highest order" and "one of America's most consequential presidents."